 Furthermore, the violation found did not result from specific provisions introduced in 2011 but from the background regulation as in force since 1996 (Act CXXV of 1995 on National Security Services, which was already in force at the time of Hungary's accession to the EU).
 In the course of the execution of the judgment, it is agreed that amendment of the relevant legislation is necessary as a general measure.
-However, examination of the requirements stemming from the judgment in terms of legislative amendments, which is currently underway, is expected to take some time because although the applicants only complained about the lack of judicial authorisation of secret surveillance for national security purposes, the Court's judgment has identified additional problems of the relevant legislation while its findings concerning the applicants' original arguments remained ambiguous.
+However, examination of the requirements stemming from the judgment in terms of legislative amendments, which is currently underway, is expected to take some time.
+It is due to the fact that although the applicants had complained only about the lack of judicial authorisation of secret surveillance for national security purposes, the Court's judgment identified additional problems of the relevant legislation while its findings concerning the applicants' original arguments remained ambiguous.
 Proposals for the amendment of the Act on National Security Services were discussed by the experts of the competent ministries and the further elaboration of those is in progress.